TizzyT566/XECDH/README.md

 The obtained public key is to be used to derive an intermediate shared key.

-The 2 derived keys are then concatinated to each other and hashed to be used as the AES key/iv.
+The 2 derived keys are then concatinated to each other and hashed to be used as the AES key/iv via a DeriveKey(...) method.